Peptide Name

 Single injection increases GH 2-10 fold for 6+ days and IGF-1 1.5-3 fold for 9-11 days (Teichman et al. 2006).

-CJC-1295 with DAC was the version used in formal ConjuChem clinical studies.
-Phase 1 data published in the Journal of Clinical Endocrinology and Metabolism (2006) demonstrated sustained GH and IGF-1 elevation with a favorable short-term safety profile.
-A Phase 2 HIV lipodystrophy study was halted in 2006 after a participant death attributed by the attending physician to pre-existing coronary disease rather than study drug.
-Development was discontinued and there is no FDA approval pathway.
+CJC-1295 with DAC was the version used in formal clinical studies.
+Phase 1 data published in the Journal of Clinical Endocrinology and Metabolism (2006) showed that a single injection increased growth hormone levels 2-10 fold for at least 6 days and IGF-1 levels 1.5-3 fold for 9-11 days.
+A Phase 2 HIV lipodystrophy study was halted in 2006 after a participant death.
+The attending physician attributed the death to pre-existing coronary disease rather than the study drug, but development was discontinued as a precaution.
+There is no active FDA approval pathway.

 This compound is investigational and not FDA-approved.
 All information on this page is for educational and research reference purposes only.

-In Teichman et al. Phase 1 data, single-dose CJC-1295 DAC increased plasma GH 2-10 fold for at least 6 days and IGF-1 1.5-3 fold for 9-11 days.
-Multiple-dose cohorts showed cumulative IGF-1 elevation lasting up to 28 days.
+In Phase 1 clinical data (Teichman et al. 2006), a single CJC-1295 DAC injection increased growth hormone levels 2-10 fold for at least 6 days and raised IGF-1 (a downstream growth factor produced by the liver) 1.5-3 fold for 9-11 days.
+With repeated weekly dosing, IGF-1 elevation accumulated and lasted up to 28 days.

 Initiation